Md-Siam-Mia-Code/Ollama-On-Intel-ARC-GPU/README.md

 # Keep this window open.

  # Installing Open WebUI
- Open cmd as administrator and paste this commands:
+ Open cmd as administrator and paste these commands:
 ```bash
 conda activate OLLAMA